 Brining is becoming more and more popular, particularly with poultry.
 There is little debate as to whether or not to brine a chicken or a turkey.
 Most people agree that it improves the flavor and juiciness of the bird.
 But what about other meats?
 Pork or even beef?
 Brining is a hotly debated topic when discussing grilling that I decided to test.
-I recently did side by side, blind taste tests on both but will focus on the pork here, and in this case ribs.
+I recently did side by side, blind taste tests on both but will focus on the pork here, and in this case ribs, so we can finally answer the question to end all questions, to brine or not to brine?

-First a little about brining.
-What is a brine?
-In the simplest term, it’s salt water.
+First, what is a brine?
+In the simplest term, it is salt water.
 But doesn’t salt dry things out?
 Normally it does, but in this case, it does the exact opposite.
 See, the salt forces water out of the salt water solution and in a situation when that solution surrounds a piece of meat, the only place for the liquid to go is into the meat.
 So it makes meat juicier.
 Salt water also breaks down connective tissue and thus makes meat more tender.
 If you stopped there you would be ahead of most people.
 But there’s one more step to take to another level.
 What if that fluid moving from the salt solution into the meat wasn’t water but something like root beer, pumpkin ale, or apple cider?
-Then it also adds flavor.
+Those flavors will ride the liquid into the meat.
+And thus the brine also adds flavor.

 To summarize, brining moisturizes, tenderizes and flavorizes meat.
 It’s hard to argue with this as these are facts, but still it’s something that is hotly debated.
 Many argue that there is no need to brine as the rub is all one needs to add flavor to meat.
 I agree that rub adds a lot of flavor.
 But that doesn’t preclude brining from adding flavor.
 Adding granulated garlic to ribs adds a lot of flavor, doesn’t mean I shouldn’t also add brown sugar or paprika or pepper or all three to add even more.